Algeria students defy Bouteflika offer to shorten new term in power

 Bouteflika’s opponents say he is no longer fit to lead, citing his health and what they call chronic corruption and a lack of economic reforms to tackle high unemployment, which exceeds 25 percent among people under 30.

-The generally peaceful unrest is the biggest challenge to Bouteflika, but analysts say protesters lack a leader and the opposition is fragmented and unorganized.
+The generally peaceful unrest is the biggest challenge to Bouteflika, but analysts say protesters lack a leader and the opposition is fragmented and unorganised.

 After a decade-long Islamist insurgency that Bouteflika crushed early in his rule, Algerians generally tolerated a political system that left little room for dissent as a price to pay for relative peace and stability.